ITBeesPL/ITBees.Mailing/README.md

     #endif
 ```

+DevEnvironmentEmailSendingService class will send email messages to recipients meeting the above requirement, and send the other messages only to console.log

 ## Smtp client setup

 Configure dependecy injection to inject for the ISmtpClient interface the SmtpClient class from MailKit.Net.Smtp - if you want to use it to communicate with the stmp server.